Synopsis: Sam’s Rabble by Tita Anntares

 As their story ends, we are back with the settlers, their captive Native American and a final challenge, this time to their drunken Captain.

-In France, a safe distance from the blood of the insurrection, Thomas Jefferson commented on the events of 1787: "From time to time, the Tree of Liberty must be replenished with the blood of patriots and tyrants" … a quote that today’s private militias cite to justify armed resistance to an elected government… a quote printed on the T-shirt worn by Timothy McVeigh in 1995 when he murdered his fellow Americans in a government building in Oklahoma.
+In France, a safe distance from the blood of the insurrection, Thomas Jefferson commented on the events of 1787: "From time to time, the Tree of Liberty must be replenished with the blood of patriots and tyrants" … a quote that today’s private militias cite to justify armed resistance to an elected government… a quote printed on the T-shirt worn by Timothy McVeigh in 1995 when he murdered his fellow Americans in a government building in Oklahoma - and some of the Jan 6 2021 Capitol Building rioters.
 But after our plunge into the actual events and people of “Shays Rebellion” we can not easily distinguish the patriots from the tyrants.... if any.

 The story of a rebellion in 1787 that terrified the 13 new nations of American to unite under one constitution... a rebellion used to today to justify carrying guns to government meetings by gun rights groups, private militias and even Timothy McVeigh on the day he bombed a federal government building in Oklahoma.